JohnPlamoottil/arangetram2025/README.md

 held under the guidance of Smt.
 Jinoo Varghese, the artistic director of Soorya Dance School.
 These young girls have worked very hard to achieve their dreams and this was possible only because of the love and unwavering support of their parents.
-I would like to invite, to the stage, the parents of Amarya - John and Latha Chirayil - , (pause), the parents of Andrea - Jerril and Shipla Thomas (pause), the parents of Jana - and Lija Scaria, the parents of Jenna - John and Leena Plamoottil (pause), parents of Michelle - Priyan & Jincy Eapen (pause), and parents of Rose - Bejoy and Marisa Thomas (pause).
+I would like to invite, to the stage  ... the parents of Andrea - Jerril and Shipla Thomas (pause), the parents of Jana - Father and Lija Scaria, the parents of Michelle - Priyan & Jincy Eapen (pause), the parents of Rose - Bejoy and Marissa Thomas (pause), the parents of Jenna - John and Leena Plamoottil (pause), the parents of Amarya - John and Latha Chirayil Koola, (pause).

 I would like to invite - for the welcome address on behalf of the parents.
 # Prayer by Priest
 Thank you - and all of the parents for all of your hardwork.